 "Here," I say, handing Scott a pizza box.

 "What's this?
 A box of unselfies from webofloneliness.com?"

-"It's an impersonal pan pizza," I sigh, knowing this carefully planned joke can't match the spontaneity of when Scott called me a banana-fanna fo-fag.
+"It's an impersonal pan pizza," I sigh, realizing that this carefully planned joke can't match the spontaneity of when Scott called me a double doofus.
 I'd been up all night printing out the unselfies and staring at them, wondering if they were permeable membranes between my room and the rooms of other lonely people.
-I started reading an article in Bitch Magazine about bedroom culture, hoping to learn how to pass through the membranes, but ended up ogling pictures of Ani DiFranco instead.
+I started reading an article in Bitch Magazine about bedroom culture, hoping to learn how to pass through the membranes, but ended up developing a hopeless crush on Ani DiFranco instead.

 As Scott leaves I expect him to slap me on the back of the head, but he doesn't this time.
-That night I have a wet dream where I'm an 80-story Pizzatorium surrounded by millions of Scotts.
+That night I have a wet dream where I'm an 80-story Pizzatorium about to open its doors to a crowd of millions of Scotts.

-Years of listening to my coworkers' stories about their weekends have given me the ability to see them as high-def 3D movies, more real than my own life.
+Years of listening to my coworkers' stories about their weekends have given me the ability to see their stories as high-def 3D movies, more real than my own life.
 I walk into a coworker's campsite, her tent a skyward arrow indicating the course of her future.
-My coworkers are sitting around a campfire and peeling off their skins, underneath which they look the same as with them on.
+My coworkers are sitting around a campfire and peeling off their skins, though they look pretty much the same without them.

 I try to join their conversation.
 "I've got an idea for a superhero who's part man, part animal and part tomato.
 I call him Manimato."